dfd-tud/deda/README.md

 #### 1. Reading tracking data

 Tracking data can be read and sometimes be decoded from a scanned image.
+For good results the input shall use a lossless compression and 300 dpi.
 `$ deda_parse_print INPUTFILE`